 The current market for freshwater mussel shells is driven by the Japanese cultured pearl industry, which depends on native mussel nacre as a seed material for artificially induced pearls.
 The number of commercial shellers and amount harvested depends largely on fluctuations in this market.
-The primary species sought by the cultured pearl industry are the washboard, threeridge, mapleleaf, and ebonyshell (Reginaia ebenus), although several other species are used to a lesser extent.
-Several species, including the bleufer (Potamilus purpuratus), spike (Eurynia dilatata), purple wartyback (Cyclonaias tuberculata), and others with a colorful nacre support a small market for polished jewelry used in necklaces and earrings (Harris and Gordon 1990).
-Currently, the non-endangered freshwater mussels of the White River support a commercial harvest.
+The primary species sought by the cultured pearl industry are the washboard (Megalonaias nervosa), threeridge (Amblema plicata), mapleleaf (Quadrula quadrula), and ebonyshell (Fusconaia ebena), although several other species are used to a lesser extent.
+Several species, including the bleufer (Potamilus purpuratus), spike (Elliptio dilatata), purple wartyback (Cyclonaias tuberculata), and others with a colorful nacre support a small market for polished jewelry used in necklaces and earrings (Harris and Gordon 1990).
+Currently, the nonendangered freshwater mussels of the White River support a commercial harvest.
 The White River contributed 17.5 percent of the statewide mussel harvest in 2000, second only to the Cache River, which comprised 29.5 percent of the statewide harvest.
 The value of mussels harvested statewide in 2000 was \$242,868 (Posey 2001).